 3. Experiment with mind-body practices

 Mind-body practices not only improve one’s physical health, but they also increase one’s awareness of and deepen the mind-body connection.
-Yoga has been shown to reduce stress levels in caregiving communities, such as live-in caregivers tending to Alzheimer’s and cancer patients.
+Yoga has been shown to reduce stress levels in caregiving communities, such as providing senior home care in King City tending to Alzheimer’s and cancer patients.

 4. Make a priority out of maintaining a healthy diet and obtaining enough rest